ycexiao/scikit-package/doc/source/skpackage-guide.rst

     If you are unsure, please ask for help.

-If you are here starting a new project, the :ref:`1, Pre-commit workflow <cookiecutter-workflow-pre-commit>` section is completed in the project template.
-Visit `installation <_cookiecutter-installation>`_ section and download the dependencies that we will be using.
+If you are here starting a new project, the :ref:`1, Pre-commit workflow <scikit-package-workflow-pre-commit>` section is completed in the project template.
+Visit `installation <_scikit-package-installation>`_ section and download the dependencies that we will be using.

-1. Type ``cookiecutter https://github.com/billingegroup/cookiecutter`` inside the package directory.
+1. Type ``scikit-package https://github.com/billingegroup/scikit-package`` inside the package directory.

 2. Answer the questions as the following -- note that (default) means to hit enter without modifying anything: